maxlindmark/wggrafy-data/README.md

 ## TODO

+* We envision size-at-age data will be available at different levels in different places.
+In the ideal scenario, each region contributes two data products:

 * Include or not include raw data?
-It's only 150 MB for entire DATRAS...
+It's only 150 MB for DATRAS across all surveys!

 * Shape files for each region?